RajKharkwal/ProductivityPortal/README.md

 Enhance your focus sessions with your favorite music playlists from Spotify.
 Simply paste your Spotify playlist link, and enjoy seamless integration while you work.
 ## Technologies Used
 Html : Building the structure of the ProductivityPortal

-css: Designing the website and making it responsive
+Css: Designing the website and making it responsive

 Javascript: Making the website functional and interactive.

 We welcome contributions from the community to improve and expand the functionality of the Productivity Portal.
 To contribute, please fork this repository, make your changes, and submit a pull request.

 ## License
 This project is licensed under the MIT License.